mercadona/rele/docs/index.rst

 **Relé** makes integration with Google PubSub easier and is ready to integrate seamlessly into any Django project.

 Motivation and Features
 _______________________
-The Publish-Subscribe pattern and specifically the Google Cloud PubSub library are very powerful tools but you can easily cut your fingers on it.
+The Publish-Subscribe pattern and specifically the Google Cloud Pub/Sub library are very powerful tools but you can easily cut your fingers on it.
 Relé makes integration seamless by providing Publisher, Subscriber and Worker classes.